How do Covid restrictions compare across the UK?

 New restrictions are unlikely to stop Christmas celebrations this week but measures are slowly being introduced across the UK from Boxing Day.

-While it looks unlikely that Boris Johnson will tighten coronavirus restrictions in England before Christmas, his Scottish and Welsh counterparts have announced new rules for sporting events to curb the spread of Omicron.
+Prime Minister Boris Johnson has said the evidence does not yet justify stricter measures to combat coronavirus although his Scottish and Welsh counterparts have announced new rules for sporting events.

 Here, the PA news agency looks at how rules in the four UK nations compare.